zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosjobs/README.md

     /**
      * Example on how to call JobGet getByOwnerAndPrefix method.
-     * The getByOwnerAndPrefix method is given an owner and prefix values which will return a
+     * The getByOwnerAndPrefix method is given an owner and prefix value that will return a
-     * list of common job document/object.
+     * list of common job documents / objects.
      *
      * @param owner  owner value
      * @param prefix partial or full job name to use for searching